3MFConsortium/spec_core/3MF Core Specification.md

 ### 4.1.6.
 Mesh Mirror Transforms

 A producer MUST NOT use transforms with negative determinants to account for mirroring, as this would invert the normal directions of the triangle.
-In order to store a mesh in a mirrored form, the producer MUST store a transformed copy of the original mesh in its new form, which means with absolute transformed vertex coordinates as well as a corrected positive triangle orientation.
+In order to store a mesh in a mirrored form, the producer MUST store a transformed copy of the original mesh in its mirrored form, which means with absolute transformed vertex coordinates as well as a corrected positive triangle orientation.

-However, if a producer wants to reference the original mesh from a transformed copy, the producer MAY use the Mirroring namespace (*http://schemas.microsoft.com/3dmanufacturing/mirroring/2021/07*) to store a reference to the original mesh id as well as the mirror transform that was used:
+However, if a producer wants to reference the original mesh from a transformed copy, the producer MAY use the mirroring namespace (*http://schemas.microsoft.com/3dmanufacturing/mirroring/2021/07*) to store a reference to the original mesh id as well as the mirror plane that was used:

 Element **\<mesh>**